 A sample of a response plot is shown in Figure 6.
-The data shown in Figure 6 also contains some obvious effects of other modes of the system which can affect the numerical processing.
+The data shown in Figure 6 also contains some obvious effects of other modes of the system which can have a significant effect on the numerical processing.

 Again, the students make different attempts to identify the system characteristics and various approaches are utilized to completely describe the system from several different assumptions /starting points, then the system characteristics can be obtained.

-As before, the students often only take the minimum number of steps to find a solution.
+As in the case of the single DOF system, the students often only take the minimum number of steps to find a solution.
 Many forget to proceed further to check to make sure that the solution obtained is reasonable.
 Again the results of the natural frequency may compare, the physical characteristics of the system may not be realizable.